 By Richard Castle

-The evolution of the Property Management System
+The evolution of PMS technology

 As hotels plan for a brighter future in the wake of the pandemic, hoteliers and hosts are considering investments in technology that have been put off for years.
 And many property owners are realizing that now is a better time than ever to upgrade hospitality systems.